auth0/docs/articles/scopes/current/oidc-scopes.md

 This document discusses scopes included within the OpenID Connect (OIDC) authentication protocol.
 For more info about OIDC itself, see our docs on [OpenID Connect](/protocols/oidc).
 :::

-OpenID Connect (OIDC) scopes are used by an application during authentication to authorize access to a user's details, like name and picture.
-Each scope returns a set of user attributes, which are called _claims_.
-The scopes an application should request depend on which user attributes the application needs.
-Once the user authorizes the requested scopes, the claims are returned in an ID Token and are also available through the [/userinfo endpoint](/api/authentication#get-user-info).
+OpenID Connect (OIDC) permissions, which are called _scopes_ in the OAuth 2.0 spec, are used by an application during authentication to authorize access to a user's details, like name and picture.
+Each permission returns a set of user attributes, which are called _claims_.
+The permissions an application should request depend on which user attributes the application needs.
+Once the user authorizes the requested permissions, the claims are returned in an ID Token and are also available through the [/userinfo endpoint](/api/authentication#get-user-info).

 For example, let's say you have built a regular web application, registered it with Auth0, and have configured it to allow a user to log in using a username and password.
 Once a user logs in to your app, you want to auto-generate and send a personalized welcome email, including the user's name.

 1. A user clicks **Login** within your app.
-2. Your app redirects the user to the Auth0 Authorization Server (**/authorize** endpoint), including the following scopes:
+2. Your app redirects the user to the Auth0 Authorization Server (**/authorize** endpoint), including the following permissions:
 * `openid` (required; to indicate that the application intends to use OIDC to verify the user's identity)
 * `profile` (so you can personalize the email with the user's name)
 * `email` (so you know where to send the welcome email)